rboninsegna/Luma3DS/README.md

 First you need to install DevKitARM.

 As of 2016-8-1 you'll also need manually compile and install an updated ctrulib, as the bundled one is too old.
+Just download its source, `make` it, then replace devKitPro/libctru/* with the project folder jou just downloaded and compiled.

 You will also need [armips](https://github.com/Kingcom/armips), [bin2c](https://sourceforge.net/projects/bin2c/), and a recent build of [makerom](https://github.com/profi200/Project_CTR) added to your PATH (for example, in devkitARM/bin/).
 For your convenience, here are [Windows](http://www91.zippyshare.com/v/ePGpjk9r/file.html) and [Linux](https://mega.nz/#!uQ1T1IAD!Q91O0e12LXKiaXh_YjXD3D5m8_W3FuMI-hEa6KVMRDQ) builds of armips (thanks to who compiled them!).